 Good quality data is vital for prospecting lists since it can help prioritize prospects and ensure the lead and contact data are valid and up to date.
 This ensures sales teams are only reaching out to active prospects.

-By building and maintaining good prospecting lists, you can generate data to help your sales team find leads and make sales.
+You can generate data to help your sales team find leads and make sales by building and maintaining good prospecting lists.

 What Are the Best Prospecting Methods?